frozuyuko/NSCLCDTI/README.md

-# NSCLCDTI: Integrating graph convolution networks for drug target interaction screening in non-small cell lung cancer
+# NSCLC-GDTI: Integrating graph convolution networks for drug target interaction screening in non-small cell lung cancer

 If you use the data or code of this research, kindly cite: